-This Use Of Domestic Waste Water For Irrigation Of Vegetable Crops; The Health Implications project materials is available in PDF or Doc format.
+The Use Of Domestic Waste Water For Irrigation Of Vegetable Crops; The Health Implications (PDF/DOC)

 This work examined the effects of domestic wastewater used for irrigation of vegetables.
 Ever increasing population; urbanization and industrialization have led to generation and indiscriminate discharge of large volume of water from domestic agricultural zones of the country.
 Discharged from industries, domestic sewage, abattoir and other non-point sources of pollution with high concentration of vegetable farmers using waste water.
 The use of sewage water for irrigation is a matter of major concern due to the presence of toxic metals and other pollutants.
 Physicochemical parameters of irrigation water were observed to be higher than acceptable limits.
 Consumption of vegetables has positive impact on the health of man, the presence of faecal-indicator bacteria in the irrigation water and vegetable samples suggests faecal pollution raising the possibility of the presence of pathogenic microorganisms in these vegetables and a threat to public health.
 It is recommended that there is need adequate treatment of effluents before discharge.
 The need for proper disinfection of raw vegetables before consumption cannot be overemphasized.